During your pregnancy, you’ve probably come across the term episiotomy. Or you’re clueless about what an episiotomy is.

 A planned episiotomy is not necessary for past tearing or episiotomy.
 However, you are at higher risk of tearing again in these areas as they are weaker.
 It’s unlikely any tearing will extend beyond your scar tissue.
 This means if you do tear it’s likely to be equal to or less than a previous cut or tear.

 If you had a previous 3rd or 4th-degree tear with extensive damage, it’s advisable to consider a planned C-section.

 Will I be left with a scar?

 An episiotomy will leave a scar on your perineum.
 If repaired well it should heal well and become virtually unnoticeable.
 It’s important to contact your caregiver for a review if your scar has loss of sensation, constant pain or is painful during sex.

 Looking for an awesome childbirth class?

 As a pregnant Mama, you probably have a million and one question about giving birth.
 I highly recommend you check out this online prenatal class.

-It’s taught by Hilary, a Labor and Delivery nurse with over 15 years’ experience.
-Trust me this woman has probably seen it all a thousand times over.
+The class teacher, Hilary, is a Labor and Delivery nurse with over 15 years’ experience.
+Trust me this woman has probably seen it all a thousand times before.

 Hilary is a fantastic and engaging teacher.
 She tailors her class to couples, so your partner will benefit too.
-Not only will you learn a lot but you can do it in the comfort of your own home (whilst eating a whole tub of Ben and Jerrys without being judged).
+You’ll learn a lot, in the comfort of your own home (while eating a whole tub of Ben and Jerrys without being judged).

 There is a free version if you don’t want to jump in for the full paid version just yet.
 What are you waiting for go get it now.